FREE PATCHES, GUM & LOZENGES

 The most commonly used family of quit medications are nicotine replacement therapy, like patches, gum and lozenges.
 802Quits offers these FREE to people trying to quit tobacco and delivers them directly to your home.
 Free quit medications arrive within 10 days of ordering.
 You can get free nicotine patches before your quit date as long as you have a quit date within 30 days before enrolling to receive the services.

-In addition to ordering nicotine patches, gum and lozenges for FREE from 802Quits, there are other types of quit medications providers can prescribe that help with quitting and maintaining your success.
+In addition to ordering nicotine patches, gum and lozenges for FREE from 802Quits, your healthcare provider can prescribe other types of quit medications.
+When medications are used together, it can help you quit and maintain success.
+Talk with your provider.

 Types of Quit Medications